 Skip to content

-Architecture Guide
+Architecture

-Wisp.place’s serving infrastructure is split into two microservices: the firehose service (write path) and the hosting service (read path).
+Wisp.place splits into two microservices: the firehose service (write path) and the hosting service (read path).
 They communicate through S3-compatible storage and Redis pub/sub.

-The firehose service is write-only — it never serves requests to end users.
+It’s write-only — it never serves requests to end users.

 Terminal window